Analysis | Political divisions are increasingly stronger than family bonds

 I talked about this idea on the latest episode of the Battleground podcast with host David Plouffe, when asked about the growing number of people who have little tolerance for political diversity within their families.

 Political identity can tell someone a lot about your values and what you will defend, excuse and support.
-The differences in those WorldViews are likely to become even more pronounced as parties appear to be increasingly moving in different directions.
+The differences in those world views are likely to become even more pronounced as parties appear to be increasingly moving in different directions.